oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 *A diagram or list detailing all the required environments (e.g. development, text, live, production, etc).*

-*If you like to describe a current state, you can use or add the chapter 'Current State Architecture' before the 'Future State Architecture'.*
+*If you like to describe a current state, you can use or add the chapter 'Current Sate Architecture' before the 'Future State Architecture'.*

 Example: